iwyg/iocconf/README.md

 ```

-The conig xml would look like this
+The config xml would look like this

 ```xml
 <container xmlns="http://getsymphony.com/schema/ioc">